wetware-foundation/wetware-pl/README.md

 Jesteśmy entuzjastami sztucznej inteligencji i chcielibyśmy zaprosić Cię do wzięcia udziału w naszej cyklicznej konferencji dotyczącej integracji człowieka i sztucznej inteligencji.

+## wetware = human +  technology

+"It's not enough to equip your team with the best technology.
+It is also necessary to prepare people to be able to use it"

++ Transfer the technology, that's the right answer.
+Many companies just buy the technology without complaining about the knowledge required to operate it.

++ Technology purchase contracts must include technology transfer.
+No where you will find any teaching or learning school for the same

++ The people in an organization should be well equipped to handle the best technology, the people is worth 100 times more than the technology.

 ## Konferencja